Higher-order heat equation and the Gelfand-Dickey hierarchy: Explicit examples

 With the explicit formulas above and using the fact that $\Ai(z)$ satisfies the differential equation $\Ai''(z)=z\Ai(z)$, one can check directly that

 is the heat kernel of the equation $\pd_t v =\cL v$ for the third-order operator $\cL$ given in \eqref{7.3}-\eqref{7.4}. \end{Example}

 \begin{Remark} Note that with the notations in Example \ref{Ex7.1}, we have $W_s\in\Gr_0^{(N)}$ for every $N\geq 3$, and the operators $\cK_{z^N}$ will have the same resolvent.
-Thus, we can use the above computations to obtain examples of $N$-th order operators having finite heat kernels.
+Thus, we can use the above computations to obtain examples of $N$-th order operators having heat kernels with finitely many terms.
 Indeed, if we set

 where $\cL$ is the operator in \eqref{7.3}, then $\cL_N=\cK_{z^N}$ is a differential operator for every $N\geq 3$, and the coefficients of the resolvent $\fR(\cL_N)$ are given in \eqref{7.5}.
 It is easy to see that if we pick